US: CFIUS Review

-Any filing analysis must also consider that CFIUS may proactively contact parties involved in a transaction that CFIUS thinks implicates national security to encourage the parties to notify a transaction, before or after closing.
+Any filing analysis also must consider that the CFIUS may proactively contact parties involved in a transaction that the CFIUS thinks implicates national security to encourage the parties to notify a transaction, before or after closing.
 Although this occurs infrequently, it does happen.
-For instance, in 2011, Huawai Technologies Co abandoned its acquisition of assets from 3Leaf Systems because of CFIUS opposition.
-Huawei did not initially notify the transaction, but was contacted by CFIUS after closing and asked to submit a notification.15
+For instance, in 2011, Huawei Technologies Co abandoned its acquisition of assets from 3Leaf Systems because of the CFIUS opposition.
+Huawei did not initially notify the transaction, but was contacted by the CFIUS after closing and asked to submit a notification.16

 - The Committee on Foreign Investment in the United States (CFIUS or the Committee).

 - The number of notices filed each year has varied fairly widely, for example, from 65 in 2009 to 114 in 2013.
 Committee on Foreign Investment in the United States Annual Report to Congress for CY2013, available at www.treasury.gov/resource-center/international/foreign-investment/Documents/2014%20CFIUS%20Annual%20Report%20for%20Public%20Release.pdf (CFIUS CY2013 Annual Report).

 - President George H W Bush issued an Executive Order in 1990 that directed China National Aero-Technology Import and Export Corporation (CATIC) to divest all interests in the Seattle-based company Mamco, a manufacturer of aircraft components.
 55 Fed.
 Reg.
 3935 (1990).
 President Barack Obama issued an Executive Order in 2012 that directed Ralls Corporation to divest its interests in four wind farms in Oregon.
 77 Fed.
 Reg.
 60281 (2012).

 - These members were appointed pursuant to Executive Order 11858 (23 January 2008).